Waterbirds Fall 2020

 Mackinac Straits Raptor Watch

 Because of its geography, the Straits of Mackinac is one of the best places in the country for studying raptors in both the spring and fall migration seasons.
-Depending on conditions, the Mackinac Straits Raptor Watch operates on one of two sites near Mackinaw City, MI that are about a mile apart from each other.
+Depending on spring weather conditions, the Mackinac Straits Raptor Watch operates on one of two sites near Mackinaw City, MI that are about a mile apart from each other.
+In the fall raptor counts are conducted at Point LaBarbe, near Saint Ignace on the north side of the strait.
+MSRW also counts Waterbirds utilizing the strait as a migration corridor and/or stopover area.

 About the Data